-LCHF diets are a dietary approach in which carbohydrates are restricted and calories from fat increased.
+LCHF (low-carb, high-fat) diets are a dietary approach in which carbohydrates are restricted and calories from fat increased.

 Food sources of starch were still not available because agriculture had not developed yet.

-All foods that are sources of refined carbohydrates (grains without hulls, flours, and sugars) which are avoided in low-carbohydrate, high fat diet, appeared as food choices only after the Industrial Revolution, no more than 200 years ago.
+All foods that are sources of refined carbohydrates (grains without hulls, flours, and sugars) - which are avoided in a low-carbohydrate, high-fat diet - appeared as food choices only after the Industrial Revolution, no more than 200 years ago.

 The chronically high insulin and blood glucose levels may cause vascular damage and prevent fats from being oxidized.
-This is because the insulin is a predominantly, anabolic hormone.
-In addition to these consequences, the high concentration of blood sugar leads to a rapid release of insulin which then, will generate hypoglycemia (low blood sugar), activating all hormonal and neurotransmitters circuits involved in triggering hunger and cravings.
+This is because insulin is a predominantly anabolic hormone.
+In addition to these consequences, the high concentration of blood sugar leads to a rapid release of insulin, which then will generate hypoglycemia (low blood sugar), activating all hormonal and neurotransmitters circuits involved in triggering hunger and cravings.

-According to scientific studies, a high fat low carb diet plan produces very healthy changes at the metabolic level, as it maintains low and stable concentrations of insulin and glucose in blood.
+According to scientific studies, a high-fat, low-carb diet plan produces very healthy changes at the metabolic level, as it maintains low and stable concentrations of insulin and glucose in the blood.
 This leads to a reduction of fat deposits in the body, which begins to use fat as a primary fuel source instead of carbohydrates.

 These metabolic changes bring many health benefits.
 First, there is a decreased fat storage, especially in the vital organs.
 Consequently, the risk of cardiovascular disease is reduced.

 The increase in the capacity of oxidation of fats also leads to a greater increase in muscle mass.
-This means that the hflc diet promotes a healthy change in body composition.
+This means that the HFLC (high-fat, low-carb) diet promotes a healthy change in body composition.

 The degree of tissue inflammation is reduced thanks to the increased use of anti-inflammatory fats like omega-3 and reduced pro-inflammatory foods such as refined grains and derivatives.

-The higher fat intake and proteins leads to a higher degree of satiety, reducing intake.
+The higher fat intake and proteins lead to a higher degree of satiety, reducing intake.

 Metabolic parameters are stabilized, achieving an improvement in the HDL / LDL index, decreased triglycerides levels and stabilization of glucose levels.